hmrc/vat-service-guide/source/documentation/set-up.html.md

 ## Choose software

-Here is a list of [software applications that are VAT (MTD) compatible](https://www.gov.uk/guidance/software-for-sending-income-tax-updates#VAT) so businesses and agents can choose the right software for their needs.
+We provide a list of [software applications that are VAT (MTD) compatible](https://www.gov.uk/guidance/software-for-sending-income-tax-updates#VAT) so businesses and agents can choose the right software for their needs.

 This video is about the compatible software that businesses and agents must use as part of VAT (MTD).
 <br>